Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 ---

-## Log in to Entando
+## Log in to Villanova

-Now that you've installed Entando, log in to the Entando App Builder.
+Now that you've installed Villanova, log in to the Villanova App Builder.

 ![entando-login.png](./img/entando-login.png)